rhythmjagota/SE23_group62/proj1/README.md

-Here is a link to a 2 min youtube showing the working project: [youtube video](https://youtu.be/5wpxoegqVKo)
+Here is a link to a 2 min YouTube showing the working project: [YouTube video](https://youtu.be/5wpxoegqVKo) Refer to score cards directory for ratings of all 5 projects.